Srikanthssp/EduLabs/OpenAILabs/Call-center/Lab-Intro.md

 * **Data-Driven Decision-Making**:
      Call center management benefits from data-driven decision-making, leading to strategic improvements in service delivery.

-## Lab Overview

-In this Hands-on-lab, you will perform the following tasks.

-+ Task 1: Provision Azure resources.
-+ Task 2: Upload audio files.
-+ Task 3: Visualization using PowerBI Report and Dashboard.

 Seize the opportunity to blend technology and strategy, unlocking the potential of AI in a call center environment